 TAPS is a national nonprofit 501(c)3 Veterans Service Organization and is not part of, or endorsed by, the Department of Defense.

-In 2017, more than 5,000 newly bereaved loved ones, adding to more than 100,000 surviving family members currently receiving support from TAPS.
-That was an average of 15 new families every day.
+In 2018, more than 6,000 newly bereaved loved ones, adding to more than 100,000 surviving family members currently receiving support from TAPS.
+That was an average of 21 new survivors - every day.
 TAPS provides an array of programs, services, and support for the families of the fallen.
 Each year, TAPS holds more than 200 programs that welcome and support thousands of participants.
-We answer more than 17,000 calls to our National Military Survivor Helpline and make over 28,000 survivors outreach calls each year.
+We answer more than 19,000 calls to our National Military Survivor Helpline and make over 28,000 survivors outreach calls each year.
 We share our expertise, conducting nearly 200 training session on grief trauma and suicide postvention for military commands and other professionals across America around the world.
 Our staff members are primarily survivors of military loss who have grown up in the TAPS family and who have now made it their profession to pay it forward.
-Learn more by downloading TAPS Impact Report (PDF).
+Learn more by downloading the TAPS Impact Report (PDF).

 Peer Support for Bereaved Survivors

 Peer support gives those who have had a unique experience or who are facing a personal challenge the framework to connect with another with that shared experience or challenge, either individually or in a group setting.
 By the simple act of knowing they are not alone in their experience and realizing that others have overcome the challenges they are facing, peers find validation, normalization, and ultimately a sense of hopefulness.

 TAPS was founded on the principles of best practices in peer-based emotional support for bereaved survivors.
-Today, TAPS provides care to over 80,000 grieving military family members using these best practices.
+Today, TAPS provides care to grieving military family members using these best practices.
 Renowned researcher Dr. Paul Bartone has documented the impact of this work in a landmark new systematic review of evidence and best practices in peer-based support.
 This report highlights eight ground rules for successful programs that can be benchmarked by all those working in peer-based programs.